eventide-project/docs/core-concepts/event-sourcing.md

 ## Pub/Sub

 A system based on pub/sub provides ample opportunity to simplify application data storage by using [event sourcing](./event-sourcing.md).
-Because there's pub/sub, there is events.
+Because there's pub/sub, there are events.
 And once a system is based on events, event sourcing can be leveraged.

 ## Event Streams and Entities